Apurva-gaur/Portfolio/README.md

 ## Technologies Used
 * React.js: A JavaScript library for building user interfaces.
 * Vite: A next-generation frontend tooling.
-* Tailwind CSS: A utility-first CSS framework for rapid UI development
+* Tailwind CSS: A utility-first CSS framework for rapid UI development.

 ## Getting Started
    To run this project locally, follow these steps: